Conversations With Chivalry Today #1: Matt Hiltman

 Below – The History Channel provides a video lesson on the rigors and dangers of real competitive jousting.

-Also, watch the final episode of Full Metal Jousting to see how Matt fares against fellow finalist, Josh Knowles.
+final episode of Full Metal Jousting (link no longer available) to see how Matt fares against fellow finalist, Josh Knowles.